Templating

 Warning

-When running your application with dotnet run, the CWD for the process is the
+When running your application with dotnet run, the current working directory (CWD)

 When launching from an IDE such as Rider or Visual Studio, the CWD is usually set to